 Building Codes [F/S]

-Stronger, safer buildings for Americans and their families can save lives and reduce loss, thereby reducing the need for public disaster aid.
-NAMIC supports state and federal legislation to encourage the adoption and enforcement of strong building codes.
+Stronger, safer buildings for Americans can save lives and reduce loss, thereby reducing the need for public disaster aid.
+NAMIC supports state and federal legislation that encourages the adoption and enforcement of strong building codes.
 NAMIC and the BuildStrong Coalition support the creation of a separate, federal financial incentive for states that adopt and enforce statewide building codes.
 Legislation promising greater post-event aid for those states with strong building codes can serve as a powerful incentive to state governments.

 Maryland: HB 769, Building Codes Legislation (2/22/13; Erin Collins)